KevinDoughty/Hypermatic/README.md

 The biggest failure is their resistance to adding a simple property that will convert developer specified absolute values to relative values.
-Perhaps it is "not invented here" syndrome, or perhaps they don't want to credit or acknowledge me.
+Perhaps it is “not invented here” syndrome, or perhaps they don't want to credit or acknowledge me.
 But my requests are dismissed as trivial.
 Indeed, subtraction is trivial, but without this additive animation would not be possible in CSS Transitions.
 The web development world will be stuck with their inferior "to-animations"